How to Do Crypto Accounting for Companies With a Native Token

 - Valuation adjustments should be booked to an Unrealized Gain/Loss Account, as these are not realized through actual sales or transfers.

-- The offsetting entry should adjust the carrying value of the token account (Treasury or Activated Native Token Account).
+- The offsetting entry adjusts the carrying value of the token account.

 Regulatory and Tax Considerations

-- Maintain accurate, detailed transaction records to ensure compliance and transparency.
+- Maintain accurate, detailed transaction records for both compliance and transparency.

 - Regularly consult with crypto tax and regulatory specialists to align practices with applicable laws.